elpou88/suibets/WALRUS_DEPLOYMENT.md

 WITHDRAWAL_PROVIDER_ADDRESS=your_withdrawal_provider_address
 ```

-2. The most critical environment variable is `DATABASE_URL`, which must be properly configured for the application to connect to the database.
+2. The `DATABASE_URL` is optional.
+While recommended for production, the application now has a fallback mechanism to use blockchain storage if no database connection is available.
+This makes deployment more flexible and resilient.

 ## Database Setup